US Trades on CTM - FAQs

 To support and encourage our investment manager community in moving their US domestic trade volume from OASYS into CTM, ITP is waiving onboarding charges and implementing harmonized pricing across our OASYS and CTM products.
 The harmonized rates for investment managers and brokers will be rolled out July 1, 2019.

-All OASYS-only brokers are being asked to support US trades on CTM by the end of 2019.
+All OASYS-only brokers are being asked to support US trades.
 DTCC has reached out proactively to each OASYS-only dealer to inform them of this initiative and to simplify and reduce the cost to support US trades on CTM.

 Depending on the interface option you choose, you can be up and running in under 2 weeks.
 We have established a dedicated team of resources to help you support US trades on CTM as quickly as possible.
 In addition to an expedited onboarding process, DTCC ITP is waiving the CTM domestic base fee and onboarding charges for clients migrating from OASYS to CTM and supporting US trades exclusively.